ro-abramov/personal_blog/src/pages/blog/hamburger-animation/index.md

 yarn add react-spring
 ```

-In out component we would use simple [Spring](https://www.react-spring.io/docs/hooks/use-spring).
-Why?
-Lets break it down.

-??

-1. We need the transition for a single element between two states.
-2. The component is already mounted.
-No need for enter/leave animations.
-In `react-spring` this could be achieved by using Transition animation primitive.
-    ??

-I've already mentioned that we need to make transition between two state, and `useSpring` accepts two property `from` and `to`.
-Great, that is what we need.
+I've already mentioned that we need to make transition between two state.
+To do so we would use a [`useSpring`](https://www.react-spring.io/docs/hooks/use-spring) hook, that accepts two property `from` and `to`.
 Well, actually, you could use both fields, but for lots of cases we could stick with only `to` field.
 In other words, it is like we are skipping the first animation.
 The same effect could be achieved by setting same values for initial `from` and `to`, and in future we should manage both fields in sync.

 ```javascript
 const { top, center, bottom } = useSpring({